Microsoft confesses in its Xbox documentary that closing Lionhead “was a mistake”

 Finally, the current director of Xbox, Phil Spencer, concluded with a reflection on how Microsoft is acting today in the purchase of studios and reflecting on the British studio.

-You get a studio for what they’re cool for right now, and your job is to help them speed up the way they do what they do, not speed up what you do.
+You acquire a studio for what they’re great for right now, and your job is to help them speed up the way they do what they do, not speed up what you do.

 Observing the trail that Xbox is leaving us in their actions, purchases and publications, plus the statements that many developers leave us, we think that today they have learned from their mistakes and have improved as much as possible.